himanshu864/DevObs/Engineering Economics.md

 ![[Screenshot 2024-09-23 at 11.05.54 AM.png]]
 # Economy
 ----
-Is a system/process by which goods and services are produces, sold & brought in a country/region by which people of an area earn their living.
+Is a system/process by which goods and services are produced, sold & brought in a country/region by which people of an area earn their living.

 **Simple Economy**: degree of interdependence and exchange is of moderate degree.
 - Like the good ol' times